LSartore/pyrate/README.md

 ### New in v3.0:

-- 3-loop running for gauge couplings
+- The core of the program is based on <a href="https://arxiv.org/abs/1906.04625">1906.04625</a>, where the general gauge couplings RGEs were computed up to 3 loops.
 - Python 3 compatibility
 - Drastic improvement of the performances (computation times of several hours reduced to some minutes)
 - The structure of the model file has been rethought, and in particular the implementation of the Lagrangian.
 New features are available.